SwapnilPurohit/SOR_26/README.md

     main()
 ```

-Build and source your workspace.

-Run
+Build, source, then run:
 ```bash
 ros2 launch erc_gazebo_sensors spawn_robot.launch.py
 ```

-In another terminal sourcing your workspace, run
 ```bash
 ros2 run erc_gazebo_sensors_py chase_the_ball
 ```

 ![alt text][image27]

-You can see the live camera feeds displayed through openCV window.
+You should see the live camera feed in an OpenCV window.

-Now we'll process it with a new function `process_image` and create three more windows which will show the `binary - mask, object outlined - contour and tracking view - crosshair`, before that we need to do some more changes in our `__init__()` function and add some more functions:

-Let's extend the node with better handling of the subscription to the image topic.
-If process_image() will take more time to run it will also block the execution of rclpy.spin_once(self, timeout_sec=0.05) that is needed to trigger the image_callback().
-So let's move the spin functionality to a separate thread:

-Update the `__init__()` constructor first:
+**Step 5 — Process the image.** Next we add `process_image()` to produce three more views: a binary mask, an outlined contour, and a tracking crosshair.
+Since heavier processing could block the spin loop that feeds `image_callback()`, we move spinning to its own thread.

+Update `__init__()`:
 ```python
     def __init__(self):
         super().__init__('image_subscriber')